 Driving with unrestrained cats or dogs can be particularly dangerous for you, your passengers and your pets for a number of reasons.
 Primarily, failure to use proper restraints can have similar effects of drivers or passengers not wearing seat belts.
 We all know that its virtually impossible not to freak out when a cat flies across the car on a turn, or when the pet dog bounds from one row of seats to another.

 PetTravelCenter.com reports that "an unrestrained pet can become a deadly projectile in the event of a sudden stop or crash, causing serious injury, even death, to passengers."
 PetTravelCenter.com provides a startling example as well, noting that "an unsecured, 25-pound dog in a 40 mph crash becomes a 1,000-pound mass (half a ton) flying uncontrollably inside the vehicle."
 These statistics mean that a joy-ride with your pet could turn deadly if proper restraints aren't used.

 Driving with unrestrained cats or dogs in the car can be hazardous for another reason too.
-ConsumerAffairs.com notes that in the event of an accident, an unrestrained pet could run into traffic and potentially cause another accident or get hurt itself.
+In the event of an accident, an unrestrained pet could run into traffic and potentially cause another accident or get hurt itself.
 There is also the possibility that your cat or dog could run away or attack an emergency responder.

 While talking on the phone, texting and eating are all easily identifiable forms of distracted driving, so too is driving with an unstrained pet.
 According to the New York Times, "Nearly 90 percent of pet owners say they travel with their pets...[and]
 8 percent of drivers admit to driving with a pet in their lap."
 When your cat or dog is not properly restrained - in a harness, crate, carrier or car seat - your attention may be shifted off the road and on to your pet.